 The good thing about hybrid mattresses is they have an open structure in the coil support layer.
 This provides sleepers with more airflow throughout your bed to create a cooler sleeping environment.
 Contrast this to other mattress types, such as memory foam, that absorb body heat.

 Some hybrid mattresses may include cooling foam like plant-based memory foam or gel memory foam.
+See our guide to memory foam vs hybrid mattresses.

 Hybrid mattresses have a pocketed coil system that allows coils to move individually when pressure is applied to the bed (and carry every little movement you make across the mattress).